ietf-wg-cellar/matroska-specification/notes.md

     (25 / 24) = ~ 1.04166666666666666667

 When writing a file that uses a non-default TrackTimecodeScale, the values of the Block's timecode are whatever they would be when normally storing the track with a default value for the TrackTimecodeScale.
 However, the data is interleaved a little differently.
-Data should be interleaved by its <a href="#Raw_Timecode">Raw Timecode</a> in the order handed back from the encoder.
+Data should be interleaved by its [Raw Timecode]({{site.baseurl}}/notes.html#raw-timecode) in the order handed back from the encoder.
 The Raw Timecode of a Block from a track using TrackTimecodeScale is calculated using:

 `(Block's Timecode + Cluster's Timecode) * TimecodeScale * TrackTimecodeScale `

-So, a Block from the PAL track above that had a <a href="#Timecode_Types">Scaled Timecode</a> of 100 seconds would have a Raw Timecode of 104.66666667 seconds, and so would be stored in that part of the file.
+So, a Block from the PAL track above that had a [Scaled Timecode]({{site.baseurl}}/notes.html#timecode-types) of 100 seconds would have a Raw Timecode of 104.66666667 seconds, and so would be stored in that part of the file.

 When playing back a track using the TrackTimecodeScale, if the track is being played by itself, there is no need to scale it.
 From the above example, when playing the Video with the NTSC Audio, neither are scaled.
 However, when playing back the Video with the PAL Audio, the timecodes from the PAL Audio track are scaled using the TrackTimecodeScale, resulting in the video playing back in synch with the audio.